Coded Caching with Shared Caches and Private Caches: Conclusion

 \section{Conclusion}

-In this work, we studied a network model where the users have access to two types of caches: one is a private cache, and the other is a cache shared with some of the users.
+In this work, we studied a network model where the users have access to two types of caches: a private cache and a cache shared with some of the users.
 For this network model, we proposed centralized coded caching schemes under uncoded placement for two different scenarios: with and without the prior knowledge of user-to-helper cache association.
-With user-to-helper cache association known at the sever during the placement, we designed two schemes with improved performances than the scheme in the unknown case.
-One scheme is shown to be optimal under uncoded placement.
-However, its applicability is limited.
-The second scheme, which exists for all memory points, is shown to be optimal in the higher memory regime by matching with the derived cut-set bound.
-It would be interesting to derive tighter lower bounds for this network model.
-Also, exploring schemes with coded placement is another direction to work on.
+With user-to-helper cache association known at the server during the placement, we designed four schemes: one inspired from the optimal dedicated cache scheme and has limited operational regime, the two other proposed schemes exhibited improved performances in different memory regions, hence both are combined to form a fourth scheme that always result in a better performance than the scheme in the unknown case.
+The optimality of some of the schemes in the known case are also shown, either by matching the rate with the known optimality results or by matching it with the derived cut-set bound.
+Deriving stronger converse bounds and characterizing the achievability results in all memory regimes is a direction to work on further.